learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 ## Create The Form in React

-Okay, if you boot up the application (run `npm install && npm start`), you'll see that there in the `./src/App.js` file we reference a `CreateTodo` form located at `./src/features/todos/CreateTodo.js`.
+If you boot up the application (run `npm install && npm start`), you'll see that there in the `./src/App.js` file we reference a `CreateTodo` form located at `./src/features/todos/CreateTodo.js`.
 That's where we need to build our form.